Modulus-686240W (8Ω), 360W (4Ω) @ <0.0002% THD

 As mentioned in the Key Features, the Modulus-686 features a differential input.
 The common-mode rejection of this input is shown below.

-Finally, the output impedance and resulting damping factor for 8 Ω load are shown below.
+The output impedance and resulting damping factor for 8 Ω load are shown below.